 Variant table

 The results are displayed in the Variant Table.
 Rows contain the identified variants, and columns contain core annotations for each variant (Variant, Variant type, Class, Genes, Function, Zygosity, Allelic balance, and Coverage).
-However, none of the columns is mandatory, you can choose which ones will be displayed with the "Show/hide columns" icon .
+However, none of the columns are mandatory - you can choose which ones will be displayed with the "Show/hide columns" icon .
 The length of each column on the variant table can be adjusted by dragging the sides of the column headers.

 The column order in the variant table is user-specific, meaning each user can set up a custom order and visibility of columns.